derekolsen/koala/README.md

 To test main functionality, you may use VLC.

-Open VLC, navigate to `Media > Open Network Stream` and enter `udp://@:$PORT` replacing $PORT with which port your stream is pointing to.
+Open VLC, navigate to `Media > Open Network Stream` and enter `udp://@:$PORT` replacing $PORT with which port your stream is pointing to. `00-default` uses port 10023.

 Show verbose terminal output with `./koala -v` or `./koala --verbose`.